smenjas/productivity-notes/README.md

 ## Notes
 Taking notes organizes your thoughts.
-Allow yourself to take notes in any and of the ways that you want.
+Allow yourself to take notes in any and all of the ways that you want.
 Use paper and pencil, pen, paint, watercolor, or crayon.
 Take notes, rewrite them, throw them away.
 Use blackboards, whiteboards, whatever is available to see your thoughts and play with them.

 ### Markdown